javi0x00/javi0x00/bootstrap.md

 - CSS
 - Developer tools in browser
 ### Terms and concepts
+1. What is it
+2. What does it do
+3. Why to use it
+4. Getting started
+5. Concepts
+6. Code samples
+7. Documentation
 - CDN or Content Delivery Network
 - Responsive
 - Breakpoint